Docs Menu

 System.out.println("Received a change: " + event));

 The preceding example configures the change stream to use the FullDocumentBeforeChange.REQUIRED option.
-This configures the change stream to return pre-images for replace, update, and delete change events and for the server to raise an error if the pre-image is unavailable.
+This option configures the change stream to require pre-images for replace, update, and delete change events.
+If the pre-image is not available, the driver raises an error.

 ...